 The apron's main purpose is to provide structural strength and support, but it also sometimes adds a decorative touch if visible.
 An example is a sideboard on legs, with the apron on the front instead of underneath the piece.
 Decorative aprons are often carved or pierced and quite elaborate if the piece is in a style that features adornment.

 Sometimes, the apron makes such a strong statement that taking it away would completely change the look of a piece.
-Here are some examples of pieces that fit this description.

 How to Size an Apron